newrelic/terraform-provider-newrelic/website/docs/r/alert_channel.html.markdown

 Use this resource to create and manage New Relic alert channels.

--> **WARNING:** The `newrelic_alert_channel` resource is deprecated and will be removed in the next major release.
-For managing channel resources in Workflows, use [`newrelic_notification_channel`](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/resources/notification_channel).
+-> **WARNING:** The `newrelic_alert_channel` resource is **deprecated** and will be **removed in a future major release**.
+As an alternative, you can set up channels using a combination of the newer resources [`newrelic_notification_destination`](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/resources/notification_destination) and [`newrelic_notification_channel`](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/resources/notification_channel).
+We **strongly recommend** migrating to these new resources at the earliest.
+Please refer to [this example](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/guides/getting_started#add-a-notification-channel) for a detailed illustration on setting up channels with these resources.

 ## Example Usage